Miguel Miramón: Early life

 Miramón was born in Mexico City on September 29, 1831, into a very traditional family of partial French heritage.
 His grandfather was from the province of Béarn.
 He was the son of Colonel Bernardo de Miramón and his wife Carmen Tarelo.
 He was one of twelve children and enrolled in the military college on February 10, 1846.
 The Mexican–American War broke out a few months later.
 As the Americans entered Mexico City, Miramón himself would join the fighting and during the first weeks of September in 1847, he saw action at the Battle of Molino del Rey and the Battle of Chapultepec, being wounded and being taken prisoner during the latter.
 He was released in June, 1848 after the war had ended.

 In military school he went through the regular grades of promotion, from corporal to lieutenant of artillery.
 In 1852 he served in Jalisco, and in 1853 was in some actions under generals Mariano Salas and Rosas Landa in the department of Mexico.
-After that he saw much active service, and rose rapidly through the ranks, being made a brevet lieutenant colonel on the 6th of July, 1855, and on the 30th of the same month a fully commissioned lieutenant colonel.
+After that he saw much active service, and rose rapidly through the ranks, being made a brevet lieutenant colonel on 6 July 1855, and on the 30th of the same month a fully commissioned lieutenant colonel.

 La Reforma

 During the period of La Reforma, Miramón participated in the various conservative counter revolutions after the triumph of the liberal Plan of Ayutla in 1855.
 He joined Antonio de Haro y Tamariz at Zacapoaxtla in 1856, fighting at the head of the 10th and 11th battalions at the Loma de Montero.
 He saw action at the goteras de Puebla on March 10, but went into hiding when the city fell.

 In October, 1856, he was second in command of a conservative revolt proclaimed at Puebla.
 With a thousand soldiers, he defended the city for forty three days against an army of six thousand man, causing great damage to the liberal forces.
 When the city finally fell Miramón refused to surrender and instead at the head of one hundred and fifty men fled and took the city of Toluca on January 18, 1857, seizing some artillery and then heading to the town of Temascaltepec where he was wounded and defeated.
 He was imprisoned, but escaped in September, soon after joining the reactionary forces in the South.
-As second in command, he captured the city of Cuernavaca and in January 1858 to Mexico City where the Plan of Tacubaya led by Félix Zuloaga had overthrown the liberal government of Ignacio Comonfort, also inaugurating what came to be known as the Reform War.
+As second in command, he captured the city of Cuernavaca and in January 1858 to Mexico City where the Plan of Tacubaya led by Félix María Zuloaga had overthrown the liberal government of Ignacio Comonfort, also inaugurating what came to be known as the Reform War.